giovancombo/DLA-Labs/lab2/README.md

 Furthermore, results obtained by training a simple MLP and an even simpler Logistic Regression are basically the same.

 ---

 ### Exercise 3.2: Training a Question Answering Model
+The Question-Answering task consists in predicting and giving the correct answer at particular contextualized multiple-choice questions.

-Peruse the [multiple choice question answering datasets on Hugging Face](https://huggingface.co/datasets?task_categories=task_categories:multiple-choice&sort=downloads).
-Chose a *moderately* sized one and train a model to answer contextualized multiple-choice questions.
-You *might* be able to avoid fine-tuning by training a simple model to *rank* the multiple choices (see margin ranking loss in Pytorch).
+To address it, I will pick one dataset from the [multiple choice question answering datasets on HuggingFace](https://huggingface.co/datasets?task_categories=task_categories:multiple-choice&sort=downloads).
+Even here, for computation purposes, it is good to choose a *moderately* sized one.
+Here, I *might* be able to avoid fine-tuning by training a simple model to *rank* the multiple choices using *margin loss* in PyTorch.

 ---

 ### Exercise 3.3: Training a Retrieval Model

-The Hugging Face dataset repository contains a large number of ["text retrieval" problems](https://huggingface.co/datasets?task_categories=task_categories:text-retrieval&p=1&sort=downloads).
-These tasks generally require that the model measure *similarity* between text in some metric space -- naively, just a cosine similarity between [CLS] tokens can get you pretty far.
-Find an interesting retrieval problem and train a model (starting from a pre-trained LLM of course) to solve it.
+The HuggingFace dataset repository contains a large number of ["text retrieval" problems](https://huggingface.co/datasets?task_categories=task_categories:text-retrieval&p=1&sort=downloads).
+These tasks generally require that the model measure *similarity* between text in some metric space.
+Naively, just a *cosine similarity* between [CLS] tokens could get me pretty far.

+I chose the text retrieval problem.

 **Tip**: Sometimes identifying the *retrieval* problems in these datasets can be half the challenge.
 [This dataset](https://huggingface.co/datasets/BeIR/scifact) might be a good starting point.